JensRantil/jensrantil.github.io/content/posts/2013-11-18_lifecycles-and-states.md

 be used with CQRS to make things really badass.
 Are you optimizing for reads or writes?
 Choose.

-This list above is definitely not exhaustive and I'd love to get more input in the comments below.
+This list above is definitely not exhaustive and don't hesitate to reach out if you have additional input!

 Over the past couple of years, learning new programming languages and studying distributed systems engineering has given me a huge toolset